Armed Trump supporters at Florida polling site were off-duty guards and had not been hired, officials say

 “Walking up to a polling station and seeing armed security guards — it sends the wrong message,” Anthony Hart, 56, who cast his vote, said in an interview.
 “I saw this and thought this is crazy.”

 Amber Bennett, a 28-year-old real estate agent, took a picture of the armed people standing near the voting complex at 5:35 p.m. after casting her vote.
 “The security guards were under the Trump tent, and the police showed up,” she said.
 “I thought it was odd.”

-“They didn’t seem hostile, they were walking around the Trump tent and didn’t seem to be threatening anyone,” she added.
+“They didn’t seem hostile,” she added.
+“They were walking around the Trump tent and didn’t seem to be threatening anyone.”